June 2022

 Actions

-UThirty cupboards, school furniture and 25 computer packs (CPU, screen, mouse keyboard) were donated by companies and
+Around thirty cupboards, school furniture and 25 computer packs (CPU, screen, keyboard mouse) were donated by companies and institutions of the Tarn department (Departmental Council, Lycée Rascol, Fondation Bon Sauveur, etc.).

-The hardware was upgraded with the installation of the free operating system (Linux) and the purchase of 3G dongles to allow users to
+3,500 books and 3,500 school textbooks were collected from schools and libraries in the Albi region.
+The hardware was upgraded with the installation of the free operating system (Linux) and the purchase of 3G keys to allow users to connect to the internet.

-The transport to Bama was done by a container.
+Transport to Bama was done by a container.

-The town hall of Bama and the ADVK will be in charge of the management of these facilities through a management committee comprising a manager of the municipality,
+The Bama town hall and the ADVK will be in charge of the management of these installations through a management committee bringing together a municipal official, a representative of the ADVK, a member of the teaching teams and a student representative.

 Results

-After two years punctuated by the consequences of the epidemic and preventing the association's volunteers from going there, the equipment was
+After two years punctuated by the consequences of the epidemic and preventing the association's volunteers from going to the site, the equipment was moved to the « youth room » in January 2022.

-Following the coup d'état of January 24, 2022, local authorities have
+Following the coup d'état of January 24, 2022, local authorities have been dissolved, delaying the establishment of the management committee.

 Total cost 7 000 €